Torah for now

 If you let your animals graze and they eat grain or food from another’s field, you must pay double.
 If you start a fire, and it consumes food in another’s field, you must pay back double, or volunteer to work in their field.
 You set the fire, or the grazers in motion and you must take responsibility when things went out of control and other people were infringed upon.
 They might starve b/c of your actions.
 You are responsible.

 Do I have to say if you incite a riot?
 On three things the world stands: Truth, Justice and peace.
-PIrke Avot
+Pirke Avot

 But if they are outside your group, a ger, you should love them, and not oppress them, Why?
-Because, Torah says twice in this parshah: you know their soul! you’ve been there – strangers in a land not your own, And in their eyes you are commanded to see your own soul!
+Because, Torah says twice in this parshah: you know their soul! you’ve been there – refugee immigrants in a land not your own, And in their eyes you are commanded to see your own soul!

 I wrote this song for a drash on Mishpatim two years ago.
 Earlier that year our misdeeds against the stranger rose in glaring ugliness, as immigrants at our southern border were, and continue to be imprisoned and held in inhumane conditions.
 For me the image seared in my mind of John Moore’s photo printed on the cover of Time, of the toddler crying beside a towering border patrol officer.
 The mother and child had been on the road for a month.
 Many families were separated, and human beings were called illegals